letsila/mi/README.md

   <br />
 </p>

-`Mi` is high performance messenger bot which will help you grab stuff from the web.
+`Mi` is a high performance messenger bot which will help you grab stuff from the web.

 ## Features
 Searching videos on [youtube](https://www.youtube.com) is the very first feature of this bot.
 Sending keywords to the bot will fetch the related search result from [youtube](https://www.youtube.com).
 Then, you can download the mp3 audio format of the videos that has been found.
 More is yet to come.
 Stay tuned ...